Aerodynamic balance or

 But to win the races, it is not just wings.
 You can't just add the wings to get win.
 The most important thing apart from the wing level which always helps you go around corners is to have the overall balance.
 In this case you can feel very comfortable in the car.

 An f1 cars downforce is produced largely by the front wing, rear wing and the floor.
 With the front and rear wings being the main tuning elements.
-By tuning the front and rear downforce you alter the cars Centre of Pressure.
+By tuning the front and rear downforce you alter the cars Centre of aerodynamic Pressure.

 Centre of Pressure (CofP) is the balance of downforce at the front and rear axles.
 As such it’s analogous to being the aerodynamic equivalent of Longitudinal Centre of Gravity.
 CofP is also known as aero balance.